 1. Grilling Areas

 No longer is the burger flipper alone outside cooking.
 They are now surrounded by the party goers because there usually is a place for them to congregate (other than in the kitchen).
 So when you are thinking of grilling areas, think also of making the area inviting for guests when you are entertaining.
 Locate the grill near a patio with table and chairs nearby, and perhaps a shade umbrella.
-Dress this area up using container plants.
+Dress this area up using container plants and conversation starting yard art.
 This is a great space to include a few herbs in containers by themselves, or mix them in with some colorful annuals.
 Also include some mosquito plants (citronella geraniums) which do well in containers provided they get sunlight.
 The guests will be thankful for those little plants to help ward off the mosquitos.

 2. Vegetable Gardens

 If you grow some of your own vegetables, the vegetable garden can become a landscaping feature for your yard.
 If it is going to be a feature, then some thought needs to go into the aesthetics of the garden.
 Some vegetable plots look interesting all year round with raised beds and some garden whimsy.
 The garden to the right would still look attractive even if it wasn’t planted out.
 However, vegetable gardens can get quite messy at different times of the year and this is not really something you want your guests to view from your entertaining area.
 Ideas for messy gardens?
 Add a fun rain gauge, whimsical thermometer, or inspirational stepping stones.